sdthomas91/brain-trainer/README.md

 ## Testing

 A separate tests document has been added to showcase the Javascript testing - this can be found in the scripts directory.
+I also duplicated the script document which can be found is game.js - this was to avoid having to remove event listeners and comment out exports etc. for published site to run effectively but also to make testing easier.

 - Little to no HTML CSS testing was required due to the simplicity of the web pages - still validated through W3C validator as listed below.